clarenceb/aro4x-demo/TLS.md

 The example below uses manually created Let's Encrypt certs.
 This is not recommended for production unless you have setup an automated process to create and renew the certs.
 These certs would expire after 90 days.

+Launch a bash shell (e.g. Git Bash on Windows).

 ```sh
  git clone https://github.com/acmesh-official/acme.sh.git